nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

     $ hciconfig hci0 up
     $ chip-lighting-app --wifi --ble-device 0

-After running chip-lighting-app, you will find a log line similar to the one below, copy the URL and open it in a browser, you can see the QR code of this Matter application.
+After running the chip-lighting-app, you will find a log line similar to the one below, copy the URL and open it in a browser, you can see the QR code of this Matter application.

     CHIP:SVR: https://project-chip.github.io/connectedhomeip/qrcode.html?data=MT%3A-24J042C00KA0648G00